PIM-SM/SSM multicast routing daemon

 - Multicast traceroute information

-also when running under a process monitor like daemontools, runit, finit,
+running under a process monitor like daemontools, runit, finit, or

 pimd and run in the foreground.

-configuration file, PID file and syslog messages.
-Useful with multiple
+file and syslog messages.
+Useful with multiple instances of

-running on all interfaces by default.
-When this command line option is
+interfaces by default.
+When this command line option is given, use

-selectively activate PIM services on an interface.
-This command line
+activate PIM services on an interface.
+This command line option is also

 - Set PID file name and location, defaults to